oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     connection = pool.acquire()

-If needed, the ``init_session()`` procedure is called internally before ``acquire()`` returns.
+If needed, the ``init_session()`` procedure is called internally before :meth:`~ConnectionPool.acquire()` returns.
 It will not be called when previously used connections are returned from the pool.
-This means that the ALTER SESSION does not need to be executed after every ``acquire()`` call.
+This means that the ALTER SESSION does not need to be executed after every :meth:`~ConnectionPool.acquire()` call.
 This improves performance and scalability.

 In this example tagging was not being used, so the ``requested_tag`` parameter